erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 6. In Secure Shell, specify the Cloud9 user ("ec2-user") and hostname copied above, and import [both the public and private key](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#Can-I-connect-using-a-public-key-pair-or-certificate).
 (The identity field should change from "default" to "id_rsa".)

 It took me awhile to figure out how [paste text into Secure Shell](https://chromium.googlesource.com/apps/libapps/+/master/nassh/doc/FAQ.md#How-do-I-paste-text-to-the-terminal "Secure Shell paste docs"): two-finger tap.

+## Source control

+EBS-backed EC2 instances, like Cloud9, persist to EBS on shutdown, so SSH key pairs are durable.

+## EC2

+Cloud9 is nice, but sometimes I'd like to work with EC2 directly.

+### Create instance

+Click the "create instance" button on the EC2 dashboard.

+I prefer to use Ubuntu, so select the general purpose 16.04 AMI.

+Click the "review and launch" button.

+Create an "ssh" security group that accepts connections from anywhere, but otherwise accept the defaults and click the "launch" button.

+Create an "admin" key pair at the prompt.

+Note: the names of the security group and key pair are arbitrary.

+### SSH

+The admin.pem downloaded when creating a key pair isn't immediately usable in this chromebook setup.
+We need a key pair and the private key needs to be readable.

+So, launch a Cloud9 session, create a file called "admin", copy/paste the pem file contents in it, and grant read permissions, eg `chmod 400 admin`.

+Create a public key from the private key: `ssh-keygen -y -f admin > admin.pub`.

+Download "admin" and "admin.pub" to the chromebook and use it with the Secure Shell, as described above.

+Note: we could reuse this same approach for SSH access to the Cloud9 instance, ie instead of creating the id_rsa pair described above.

 ## Remote desktop